JaredJomar/Projects/TampermonkeyProjects/Youtube/readme.md

 ### Settings Dialog

-To open the settings dialog, use the Tampermonkey menu.
+To open the settings dialog, press F2 or use the Tampermonkey menu.
 The settings dialog allows you to enable or disable the following features:
 - Auto Like Videos
 - Auto Like Live Streams
 - Like If Not Subscribed
-- Watch Threshold
+- Watch Threshold (adjustable with a slider)
 - Check Frequency
-- Debug Mode

 ## Keyboard Shortcuts

-- Press F2 to open the settings dialog.
+- Press F2 to open or close the settings dialog.
+- Press PageDown to toggle auto-scrolling.
+- Press PageUp to stop auto-scrolling or scroll to the top of the page.

 ## Author